yuanqing/create-figma-plugin/packages/website/docs/quick-start.md

 Use `console.log` statements to inspect values in your code.

-To open the developer console, search for and run `Open Console` via the Quick Actions search bar.
+To open the developer console, search for and run `Show/Hide Console` via the Quick Actions search bar.

 ## Publishing to Figma Community